-Jean-Luc St-Amour is a 32-year-old nurse clinician who worked as a street nurse with homeless people.
+Jean-Luc St-Amour is a nurse clinician who worked as a street nurse with people who live on the streets.
 He was interviewed by Karine Marineau on March 16, 2021.

 Providing care on the Streets

 Before the first two waves of the pandemic, Jean-Luc St-Amour had been working for a few months as a street nurse through the CIUSSS Centre-Ouest out of CLSC Métro (beside Guy-Concordia metro).
 He was on vacation when the first wave hit and felt guilty for not being on the ground.
 As soon as he could, he returned to his small, tight-knit team (two addiction experts, two social workers and two nurses) to share his vital infection prevention expertise and understanding of infectious diseases.

 “Our world had changed overnight, but our clients’ needs were the same,” he explained.
 “We didn’t know what precautions to take.
 It took a long time for us to receive masks, personal protective equipment and visors…I had to look for information and share it with my team.”

 Very soon, all community organizations, clinics and rehab centres closed their doors and hospitals stopped taking appointments.
 Public bathrooms also closed.
 “Our personnel had to push authorities to make some public bathrooms accessible in our territory,” Jean-Luc recalled.